-Anyone who has read the book of Daniel is familiar with the account of the three Hebrew men who were thrown into the fiery furnace by Nebuchadnezzer.
+Anyone who has read the book of Daniel is familiar with the account of the three Hebrew men who were thrown into the fiery furnace by Nebuchadnezzar.
 (Daniel 3) What you may not realize is that there is more to the story.

 Actually, there is more to the book of Daniel.
-Those of us who are familiar with the Apocryphal writings know that there are additions to this book that were not included in the modern western biblical canon.
+Those of us who are familiar with the Apocryphal writings know that there are additions to this book that were not included in the modern Western biblical canon.
 These additions are:

 The Prayer of Azariah and Song of the Three Children